marcj/npm-local-development/README.md

 #### 1. Symlinks break build tools and compiler like TypeScript & Angular

-When you npm link a package outside of your build folder (where usually your tsconfig.json lies), TypeScript does not compile those files.
+When you npm link a package outside your build folder (where usually your tsconfig.json lies), TypeScript does not compile those files.
 You need to include those file in `"includes": ["../other-package/**/*.ts"]` manually.
 That's not a problem per se, as you could and should add those packages to `includes` either way.
-The problem arises when your `other-package` has `peerDependencies`, which you have installed in the root package: Node and the compiled won't find them, as it resolves the symlink first, and then the parent folder of `other-package` resolves to a different one.
+The problem arises when your `other-package` has `peerDependencies`, which you have installed in the root package: NodeJS and the compiled won't find them, as it resolves the symlink first, and then the parent folder of `other-package` resolves to a different one.
 That resolved folder is usually not a children directory of your root package, so it can not find the actual packages in `peerDependencies` anymore.
 Also, symlinks forces you to install the `peerDependencies` in your `other-package` before you can use them correctly in the root package, but that leads to nominal types being broken, see point 2.

 #### 2. Nominal types break

 When you npm link `other-package` while you're working on `other-package`, which means you have its `devDependencies` installed, those `devDependencies` overwrite your dependencies of the root package.

 Example: If `other-package` uses RXJS as devDependencies and installed it